yugabyte/yugabyte-db/docs/content/latest/admin/yb-ctl.md

 In order to ensure that all of the replicas for a given tablet can be placed on different nodes, the number of nodes created with the initial create command is always equal to the replication factor.
 To expand or shrink the cluster, use the [`add_node`](#add-nodes) and [`remove_node`](#stop-remove-nodes) commands.

-Each of these initial nodes run a `yb-tserver` service and a `yb-master` service.
-Note that the number of YB-Master services in a cluster must equal the replication factor for the cluster to be considered operating normally.
+Each of these initial nodes run a `yb-tserver` server and a `yb-master` server.
+Note that the number of YB-Master servers in a cluster must equal the replication factor for the cluster to be considered operating normally.

 ### Create a local 1-node cluster with replication factor of 1